 Do not use nonstick pan to brown the butter, as you won’t be able to tell when it’s appropriately colored.

-You’ll get the best results by weighing ingredients.
+You’ll get the best results when weighing ingredients.
 If you cannot weigh the dry ingredients, use the scoop/scrape method to measure flour.
 A dry measuring cup meant for measuring flour is much more accurate than a liquid measuring cup.
-Glass Pyrex type measuring cups with extra space on top are meant for liquids.
+Glass Pyrex type measuring cups with spout on top are designed for liquids.

 Dough can be wrapped airtight and frozen for up to 2 months.
-Baked cookies can be wrapped and stored at moderate room temp for about 2 weeks.
+Baked cookies can be wrapped and stored at moderate room temp for a week, or frozen 1-2 months.